 - Include the university’s disclaimer on your personal (www4.edu) website.

-- Do not include any paid advertising on you personal (www4.edu) Web pages.
+- Do not include any paid advertising on you personal (www4.edu) web pages or other university-supported websites.

 - Do not send “broadcast” email messages to campus.